AnthonyM5/my-awesome-blog/_posts/2021-02-23-fast-key-lookup.md

 #### Code Challenges, and Optimizations: Part 2

-Last week we discussed the concept of time complexity when it comes to our algorithims - and how this is likely to come up during technical interviews.
-For additional context we will be using the Inflight Entertainment problem from Interview Cake[1].
+Last week we discussed the concept of time complexity when it comes to our algorithms - and how this is likely to come up during technical interviews.
+For additional context we will be using the Inflight Entertainment problem from [Interview Cake][1].

 The Background: Customers on long-haul flights light to queue up a second movie after their first ends, but are annoyed that their flight lands before they get to the end.
 So you are tasked with building a new feature that will allow users to select two movies with total runtimes equal to the length of the flight.